-The portfolio valuation assumes UK interest rates are 1.0% p.a. to March 2021 and 2.0% p.a. thereafter, this is unchanged from March 2018.
-Overseas jurisdictions also remain unchanged and the assumptions can be found on page 19.
+The portfolio valuation assumes UK deposit interest rates are 1.0% p.a. to March 2021 and 2.0% p.a. thereafter, this is unchanged from March 2018.
+Overseas jurisdictions also remain unchanged.

 Corporation tax rate sensitivity

 The profits of each portfolio company are subject to corporation tax in the country where the project is located.
 The sensitivity considers a 5% movement in tax rates in all jurisdictions.